artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

 >[!NOTE]
 >
 >[!DNL DTM] provided page load, event-based, and direct call rule types.
 Tag rules allow you to define the event that triggers the rule.
-The different [!DNL DTM] options are available to use in tags as event types.
+The different [!DNL DTM] options are available to use in the Data Collection UI as event types.

 ### Actions (then)